The African Canadian History Journal

 Submissions may be sent electronically to Karin Noble at email@example.com

 Submissions may be sent in print to: Karin Noble, Archivist, Grey Roots Museum & Archives, 102599 Grey Road 18, RR4, Owen Sound, ON N4K 5N6.

 Journal Committee: Karin Noble, and Naomi Norquay.

-This Journal is published in house at Grey Roots Museum & Archives.
-Each volume of Northern Terminus is initially published in print version only.
-Within two years of publication in print, articles will be posted online.
-Authors retain authority to publish their articles elsewhere, or otherwise do with their own work as they see fit.
+As of Volume 16 and following, this Journal is published both in house at Grey Roots Museum & Archives and online at greyroots.com Authors retain authority to publish their articles elsewhere, or otherwise do with their own work as they see fit.
 We rely on volunteer submissions and sincerely appreciate the assistance of volunteer authors.
 Thank you!